Pylons/pyramid/docs/narr/project.rst

 The ``setup.py`` file is a :term:`setuptools` setup file.
-It is meant to be run directly from the command line to perform a variety of functions, such as testing your application, packaging, and distributing your application.
+It is meant to be run directly from the command line to perform a variety of functions, such as testing, packaging, and distributing your application.

 .. note::